People's Bike Library of Portland: Description

-People's Bike Library of Portland is a steel and gold leaf sculpture designed by local artists Brian Borrello and Vanessa Renwick.
+People's Bike Library of Portland is a steel and gold leaf sculpture designed by local artists Brian Borrello and Rankin Renwick.
 It was installed in a traffic island at the intersection of West Burnside Street and Southwest 13th Avenue in downtown Portland in 2009.
 Erected in collaboration with Zoobomb, the sculpture is multi-purpose, serving as a functional rack, a bike "lending library", and a monument to Portland's bike culture.
 It is 17 ft tall on a 7 by 7 ft base and features a two-story spiral-shaped pillar, topped with a gold-plated small bicycle, which Renwick has referred to as the "cherry on top!"
 A collection of children's bikes, intended for use by riders at weekly Zoobomb meetings, are locked to the sculpture.
 The base includes metal loops which act as hooks for the bicycles.

 The work is part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council, which commissioned the project for $10,000 with funds from the Portland Department of Transportation.
 Mayor Sam Adams helped bring the sculpture to fruition through his new program known as "Art on the Streets", a collaborative effort by the Bureau of Transportation and the Regional Arts & Culture Council.